Get started

 • Apply configuration from a particular ProxyClass to cluster resources created for a Connector using connector.spec.proxyClass field.

-The following example demonstrates how to use a ProxyClass that specifies custom labels and node selector that should get applied to Pods for a tailscale Ingress, a cluster egress proxy and a Connector:
+The following example shows how to use a ProxyClass that specifies custom labels and node selectors.
+These are applied to Pods for a tailscale Ingress, a cluster egress proxy, a Connector, and a ProxyGroup:

 1. Create a ProxyClass resource: